amia-team/amia/README.md

 ### General Workflow
 The general workflow for the module is:
 - **Pull** the latest version of the module first.
 - Pack the module using Nasher.
 There is a .bat file called `pack_mod_windows` that you can click in the directory as a shortcut.
+Keep in mind that this can take some time, so let it finish.
 - Copy the packed module file to your `modules` directory in `Documents\Neverwinter Nights\`.
 - Open the module in the toolset.
 - Make the desired changes.